metawrecker/event_manager_info/README.md

 - There are NO code changes to how vanilla's event system works.
 This is an 'info only' mod.

 ### How does it work?
 - Press Ctrl+e to open the events popup window.
-You can change this keybind in the Mod Settings folder.
+Press Ctrl+e or Esc to close the window.
+You can change these keybinds in the Mod Settings folder.
--    You can change this keybind in the MSU Mod Settings.
 - Explore the MSU Mod Settings menu for settings that impact the filters and crises event masking.

 ![20260225150707_1](https://github.com/user-attachments/assets/5f540cf7-083f-4799-be72-c662d76cfd1f)